 At Elgin Energy, we understand the challenges that landowners and agricultural businesses face.
-Over the past ten years, we have worked with landowners across Ireland and the UK providing secure revenue and contributing to the regeneration of rural enterprises.
-Our solar farms are low impact installations that improve biodiversity, produce clean energy and support dual land use.
-If you would like to know more about partnering with us, please provide your details below.
+Over the past ten years, we have worked with landowners providing secure revenue and contributing to the regeneration of rural enterprises.
+Our solar farms are low impact installations that produce clean energy, and depending on the location and land type, can improve biodiversity and support dual land use.
+If you would like to learn more about partnering with us, please provide your details below.

 How do you choose the location of a solar farm?

 The first and most important factor in determining the location of a solar farm is access to and capacity on the electricity grid.
 Ideally projects will be located within 5km of a substation that has capacity.
 For UK & Australian sites, overhead lines passing through the site are useful too.

 What size of land is required for a solar farm?

 Elgin Energy is identifying sites that are 70 acres or larger for solar farms.

 Is site location restricted based on land classification?